Does Water Give You Energy? The Link Between Dehydration and Fatigue

 You may be wondering, “does water give you energy?”
 Water gives you energy by helping to prevent symptoms such as fatigue and tiredness that come with dehydration.
 Drinking a glass of water, even with an oral rehydration solution (ORS), won’t give you an energy boost unless you’re suffering from dehydration.
 That’s because it doesn’t contain any stimulants such as the caffeine found in energy drinks.
 However, drinking water with an ORS will help to bring energy levels back up to normal when your fatigue is caused by dehydration.

-In addition, tap water (or sparkling, filtered, etc.) alone isn’t enough to prevent dehydration.
+In addition, tap water (or sparkling, filtered, etc.) alone isn’t enough to remedy dehydration.
 You need a precise balance of electrolytes to stave off fatigue, muscle cramps, and brain fog caused by dehydration.
 That’s why it’s important to develop a hydration protocol using an oral rehydration solution like DripDrop ORS.
-Medical-grade DripDrop ORS allows you to treat and prevent mild to moderate dehydration without the need for costly and painful IV therapy.
+Medical-grade DripDrop ORS allows you to remedy mild to moderate dehydration without the need for costly and painful IV therapy.

 How Dehydration Links To Low Energy